tulip-lab/privacy-aware-data-science/S00-Induction/S00D-Assessment.md

 3. Deliver a 25 minutes progress presentation on your project (25 marks).

-You are free to choose any project from the recommended lists as in this site:
+You are free to choose any project which is marked with `NEXUS` from the recommended lists as in this site:

 - [TULIP Open-Projects](https://github.com/tulip-lab/open-projects)